| |

 carnivores for access to the protein needed to grow the big brains that

-we enjoy today."
 Some scientists have suggested that

 endurance running was used for pursuing animals before spears, arrows,